View Winners of 2020 Tennessee Sustainable Transportation Awards

 Speaker: Pingen Chen, Ph.D., Assistant Professor of Mechanical Engineering, Tennessee Tech University

 The state’s transportation system needs to be resilient and able to recover and allow for safe travel after extreme weather events, major accidents, equipment or infrastructure failures, and other impediments to normal transportation function.
 The experts on this panel will examine sustainable transportation resilience through the lens of climate adaptation, cybersecurity, transportation planning, and more.
-Register Here.
+Click here to watch the webinar recording.

-Moderator: Ben Bolton, Energy Programs Administrator, Office of Energy Programs, Tennessee Department of Environment and Conservation (TDEC)
+Moderator: Ben Bolton, Energy Programs Administrator, Office of Energy Programs, TDEC

 Speaker: Andrew Joyner, Associate Professor, East Tennessee State University